kaitersgonnakait/gorelik.net/_posts/2020/2020-11-25-before-and-after-stacked-bar-charts.md

 ![](/assets/images/2020/11/image-13.png?w=1024)

-## Summary -- the Why and the What define the How
+## Summary &mdash; the Why and the What define the How

 When you have a technical question about improving a graph, make sure you ask yourself "why."
 Why is, does technical problems matter?
 Why will it improve the chart?
 To answer this question, you will have to ask another question: "what?".
 "What is it that I want to say."
 The easiest way to force yourself to ask these questions is to force yourself to add titles to every graph you create (see my [how to suck less in data visualization](https://gorelik.net/2020/07/28/how-to-suck-less-in-data-visualization-and-professional-communication/) post for more details).